howToCodeWell/tutorial-symfony-routes/tutorials/tutorial_2/README.md

-# Tutorial 2: How to pass a parameter to a route
+# Tutorial 2: How to pass a parameter to a Symfony route

+- /any-string